-AC INPUT

-This connector accepts nominal AC power sources of 115 volts or 230 volts [see Appendix A (Specifications) for voltage tolerance ranges].
+AC INPUT - This connector accepts nominal AC power sources of 115 volts or 230 volts [see Appendix A (Specifications) for voltage tolerance ranges].
 See chapter 4 (Installation) for details on the detachable (IEC) power cable.

-SERIAL NUMBER

-Write this down in a safe place (how about the front of this user's guide?).
-While you're at it, do us a favor and return your completed warranty card.
-Not only does it establish your warranty, it helps give us a clue to your future equipment wants, needs, and desires.
+SERIAL NUMBER - Write this down in a safe place (how about the front of this user's guide?).

-STEREO LINK

-This 5-pin DIN female connector is used to link two 421ms for stereo operation.
+STEREO LINK - This 5-pin DIN female connector is used to link two 421m's for stereo operation.
 Refer to the STEREO INTERCONNECT section on page 6 for additional information.

-OUTPUT CONNECTORS

-These are electronically balanced, line level, low impedance outputs.
+OUTPUT CONNECTORS - These are electronically balanced, line level, low impedance outputs.
 XLR pin 1 is ground, pin 2 is high, and pin 3 is low.
-The /4" connector tip is high, ring is low, and sleeve is ground.
-The screw terminal output is wired in parallel to the /4" and XLR connectors.
+The 1/4" connector tip is high, ring is low, and sleeve is ground.
+The screw terminal output is wired in parallel to the ø" and XLR connectors.